-The former Republic of Ireland international first chance came after a lovely move from Blades trio Oliver Burke, Ethan Ampadu, and John Lundstram before the latter slid McGoldrick in, but he was unable to orchestrate enough bend on his shot to beat Karl Darlow in the Newcastle goal.
+The former Republic of Ireland international had his first chance came after a lovely move from Blades trio Oliver Burke, Ethan Ampadu, and John Lundstram before the latter slid McGoldrick in, but he was unable to orchestrate enough bend on his shot to beat Karl Darlow in the Newcastle goal.

-There were plenty more half-chances for Wilder's men with Lundstram firing just wide, before a late flurry of chances came from Jayden Bogle and Oliver Burke.
+There were plenty more half-chances for Wilder's men, with Lundstram firing just wide, before a late flurry of chances came from Jayden Bogle and Oliver Burke.

 McGoldrick's best chance of the half came as Ampadu picked him out with a perfectly weighted cross to the back post.
 However, the former Ipswich man was unable to force Darlow into action, as his header sailed over the bar.

 Newcastle's game plan looked clear from the off.
 Steve Bruce had set up his side to absorb the pressure, as the Magpies looked to punish them on the break, from their pacey frontline which consisted of Ryan Fraiser, Callum Wilson, and Jeff Hendrick.

 Newcastle had a penalty appeal turned down by VAR just before halftime.
 Bruce's side questioned whether John Eagan's clearance seemed to brush his own hand.
 But after various replays at different angles and speeds, the answer was no from the VAR assistants at Stockley Park.

 Any hopes Newcastle had of catapulting themselves up the table with three points tonight , were dealt a huge moments before the interval when Fraiser was shown two yellow cards in as many minuets, following two late challenges on Fleck and McGoldrick.